-Whether you’re a runner, a fan or simply a passionate South African who enjoys a bit of tradition, you’ll undoubtedly have your TV tuned to SABC 2 from 05:30 on Sunday (9 June) as over 20,000 local and international runners set off for the 2019 Comrades marathon.
+Whether you’re a runner, a fan or simply a passionate South African who enjoys a bit of tradition, you’ll undoubtedly have your TV tuned to SuperSport from 05:30 on Sunday 11 June as 20,000 local and international runners set off for the 2023 Comrades marathon.

-Runners will have 12 hours after the gun goes off to reach the finish line at Scottsville Race Course, approximately 87km from the start at Durban City Hall.
+Runners will have 12 hours after the gun goes off to reach the finish line at Hollywoodbets Kingsmead Stadium, approximately 87.7km from the start outside City Hall in Pietermartizburg.

 The route profile

-This year is the 48th “up run” in Comrades history.
+This year is a “down run” as runners set off from Pietermartizburg towards Durban.
 Runners must reach specific points along the route before specific cut-off times to make it to the finish.

 Along the way runners will need to conquer the “Big Five” hills:

 - Inchanga (rising 150m in 2,5km)

 - Cowies Hill (rising 137m over 1,5km)

 Even though it is called the “down run”. there are also numerous smaller named and unnamed climbs in between the big hills.
 Total elevation gain on the “down run” is approximately 1400m.